The Board

 Executive Board

-Robin has worked in television news for more than 30 years, and was programme editor during some of the defining moments of the last quarter century.
+Robin has worked in television news for more than 40 years, and was programme editor for ITV News during some of the defining moments of the last quarter century.
 He ran programmes during events that included the death of the Princess of Wales, the first Gulf War, and the 9/11 attacks on the Twin Towers in New York.

 He started his career as a local newspaper reporter in Surrey.
 He worked for the Press Association in Fleet Street, and was a sub-editor on the London Evening News when it folded in 1980.
 From there he joined ITN.
 He worked as a scriptwriter and then as programme editor for eight years before becoming Deputy Editor in 2000, and Managing Editor in 2003.

-In this role he has responsibility for more than 100 journalists working for ITV News.
+In this role he had responsibility for more than 100 journalists working for ITV News.
 In 2007 he was appointed as launch editor for Setanta Sports News.
+He retired from full-time work in 2019, but still works at ITN on an ad hoc basis.

-He has a particular interest in Diversity issues, and has been a member of the Cultural Diversity Network for three years.
+He has a particular interest in Diversity issues, and was a member of the Cultural Diversity Network for many years.

 Robin is married with two children.
-He runs, plays squash, and is a keen cyclist.
+He runs, and is a keen cyclist

 Debora Gorbutt